gabriel-rcpereira/votingapp-v1/README.md

-# VoteApp
+# VoteApp #1 Round
-The application registers pools and users votes as well as returning the pools' result.
+Take a look at the main [README](https://github.com/gabriel-rcpereira/votingapp-v1).

 ## Requirements

 ###  FR1 - Create new Pool and its options
+As a user\

-As a user, I want to create a new pool and provide what are the options available for voting
+I want to create a new pool\
+and provide what are the options available through my pool for voting\

-**Current state**
+In order to register a pool, its data and options

+#### Current state

 I'm not able to create a new pool

-**Desired state**
+#### Desired state

 I can create a new pool and provide its attributes:
 - pool name